Skip to main content

 The Principle of Delegated Agency Scaling

 Autonomy is not a binary setting but a variable slider dependent on verification capability.
 We scale AI agency in proportion to our ability to automatically validate the output.
 Low-risk or easily verifiable tasks allow for high autonomy; high-risk or subjective tasks require restricted agency (consultant mode).
 You cannot delegate authority where you cannot automate accountability.
+This scales agency according to The Principle of Graduated Agency by Structure and Risk and is constrained by The Principle of Verification Asymmetry.

 Failure Scenario: Delegating complex build optimization to AI leads to short-term gains but introduces critical errors, increasing rework and risk.